PROLOGUE: Freshman Orientation

 "I left you some Windex and a rag…"

-"Come on, Esme," Dad coaxes, winding his arm around her shoulders and twisting her back toward the door.
+"Come on, Esme."
+Dad wraps his arm around Mom's shoulders and coaxes her toward the door.
 "He'll figure it all out."

-Mom turns around once more and gives me a brave smile.
-I do the same right back.
+She gives me one more brave smile, and I do the same right back.
 Dad winks at me, and they turn the corner.

-"I thought they'd never leave," complains Emmett.
+"I thought they'd never leave," Emmett says.
 "Let's blow this pop stand and check out the fresh meat!"

 "Warwick, 303," Dad says.
 "Home, sweet, home."

 I turn the key and open the door to the double.
-Since my roommate isn't here yet, I commandeer the cot by the window while Dad slides the remaining boxes through the doorway.
+My roommate hasn't arrived yet, so I commandeer the cot by the window while Dad slides the remaining boxes through the doorway.

-"I guess elevators hadn't been invented yet when they constructed this dorm," he says, mildly chagrined.
-His tee shirt is soaked through with sweat, and I can even see little water droplets at the ends of his moustache.
+"I guess elevators hadn't been invented yet when they constructed this dorm," he says.
+His T-shirt is soaked through, and I can even see little water droplets at the ends of his moustache.

 "Sorry you had to do all the work, Dad."